HCMUS-Project-Org/Gmail-Remote-Control/README.md

       -  `SECRET_KEY`: a key used by Flask to encrypt and sign session data.
       -  `PORT`: specify which port the Flask application should listen on.
-      -  `SERVER_EMAIL`: the email address of the server, which is received email from client
+      -  `SERVER_EMAIL_ADDRESS`: the email address of the server, which is received email from client

       Example: